 Christine is a naturalist, environmental educator, and visual artist.
 She holds advanced degrees in biology and scientific illustration and has been blessed to combine these two seemingly incongruous passions of art and science in a variety of creative ways.

 Christine Elder is a lifelong naturalist, artist, and educator.
 She holds Bachelor’s and Master’s degrees in Biology, with an emphasis on ecological principles, and a certificate in Science Illustration from the University of California.
 She also completed three summers of graduate studies at the Rocky Mountain Biological Lab in Colorado, focusing on botany and pollination biology.

 In her years as a field biologist, she worked on projects to restore habitats, monitor endangered species, study climate change, identify deep-sea marine invertebrates, and survey plant and animal populations, including the threatened West-slope Cutthroat Trout and the California Legless Lizard.

-She has more than 20 years’ experience in environmental education, working in informal field settings with such organizations as the National Park Service and Forest Service, the Monterey Bay Aquarium and the Nature Conservancy in which she developed interpretive displays, gave campfire programs, led nature walks, trained docents and taught children’s activities.
+She has more than 20 years of experience in environmental education, working in informal field settings with such organizations as the National Park Service and Forest Service, the Monterey Bay Aquarium, and the Nature Conservancy in which she developed interpretive displays, gave campfire programs, led nature walks, trained docents and taught children’s activities.
 She has also taught in formal education; ranging from work as a high school and college biology professor, to developing and teaching cross-curricular programs that integrate the arts and sciences.

 When not traveling or teaching, Christine can be found in her art studio, creating illustrations for her own projects and for clients as part of her work as a scientific illustrator.

 She resides in central Oregon, at the junction of the eastern Cascades and the high desert; where pronghorn antelope roam and sage grouse dance.
 Christine firmly believes in giving back to her community and supports a variety of environmental conservation and education programs throughout the year.

 Photos of Christine Elder